paynl/shopware6-plugin/README.md

 # Description

 This PAY. plugin provides all the payment methods your need for your Shopware6 webshop.
-For more info about this plugin visit <a href="https://docs.pay.nl/plugins#shopware-six">PAY's documentation</a>.
+For more information about this plugin visit <a href="https://docs.pay.nl/plugins#shopware-six">PAY's documentation</a>.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)